Yezda Urfa | Interview | “Boris”

 What’s the story behind your debut album?
 Where did you record it?
 What kind of equipment did you use and who was the producer?
 How many hours did you spend in the studio?

-Mark Tippins: My recollection was as follows: recorded at Chicago Recording on Walton over a 3 day period, I’m pretty sure we dragged a set of tubular bells up to studio B, possible a marimba, and a cello.
-I would say that we were produced by “Phil Kimbrough and Yezda Urfa”.
+Mark Tippins: My recollection was as follows: recorded at Chicago Recording on Walton over a 3-day period.
+I’m pretty sure we dragged a set of tubular bells up to Studio B, possibly a marimba, and a cello.
+I would say that we were produced by “Phil Kimbrough and Yezda Urfa.”

-Don’t know about the hours, but there was a pressure not to fuck up.
+I don’t know about the hours, but there was pressure not to mess up.
 I started off the session by being unable to play a classical piece by Bach that we wanted to put first.
 It made me feel like a blatherskite.

-“It’s fairly eclectic music played with power packed parts and with youthful exuberance.”
+“It’s fairly eclectic music played with power-packed parts and youthful exuberance.”

 Please share your recollections of the sessions.
 What were the influences and inspirations for the songs recorded?

 Marc Miller: As I recall, the sessions were very tense as we didn’t have much time.
 But it was a thrill to be in a real recording studio.
-We were well rehearsed and I believe we did each track in single takes (evident by the noticeable mistakes that we couldn’t afford to fix).
-And we did lots of overdubbing, which probably took up most of the time along with mixing.
+We were well-rehearsed, and I believe we did each track in single takes (evident by the noticeable mistakes that we couldn’t afford to fix).
+We also did lots of overdubbing, which probably took up most of the time, along with mixing.

-Mark Tippins: It’s fairly eclectic music played with power packed parts and with youthful exuberance.
+Mark Tippins: It’s fairly eclectic music played with power-packed parts and youthful exuberance.

 Mark Tippins: Not sure if this is one of our folk tunes that we added to.
 I would suggest that the song was written with the intent to clog the stave ways.